Daksh2060/custom-malloc-free/README.md

    git clone https://github.com/your_username/custom-malloc-free-c.git
    ```

-2. If using provided testfile, simply run included make file:
+2. If using the provided test file, simply run using the included make file:

     ```bash
     make
+    ./mem_test
     ```

     Else include the library header in your own C file: